-Mrs Tanya Fitzgerald, our school Bursar, is our Parent Information Contact.
+Mrs Tanya Fitzgerald, our School Business Manager, is our Parent Information Contact.
 She is able to offer information about many local services in the area, including holiday clubs, local youth sports clubs, and other services.
 Please ask to see our Parent Information Point file.